 Migraines affect millions of people around the world, manifesting in many different ways.
 Cannabis may be able to help, if you find products that work for you.
 Read on for our favourite medical marijuana products for migraines in Illinois.

-Because the causes of migraines are still not well understood, treatments usually focus on managing headache pain, calming stomach distress, and reducing the anxiety many migraine sufferers experience during an attack.
+About 39 million Americans live with migraines, a complex neurological condition that can cause severe headaches, sensory disturbances and numerous other symptoms, including nausea and numbness in the extremities.
+This mysterious disorder can affect anyone, including children.
+Because the causes of migraines are still not well understood, treatments usually focus on managing headache pain, calming related stomach distress and reducing the anxiety many migraine sufferers experience during an attack.

 What is a Migraine?

 Migraines are a common neurological disease.
-In fact, about one in four US households includes someone with migraines, and it’s estimated that it affects about one in seven people globally, with potentially serious consequences for school, work, and daily life.
-Although migraines affect many people, mostly women, its causes are not well understood.
+In fact, about one in four US households includes someone who experiences migraines, and it’s estimated that more than 10 percent of the global population suffers from them, with potentially serious consequences for school, work and daily life.

-Aura, a period just before a migraine begins that can include disturbances in vision, hearing, or other senses, Aura symptoms can include a tingling feeling in the extremities, vision loss or hypersensitivity to sounds, motion, or other sensory input.
-Migraine symptoms can also include weakness on one side and problems with speaking, which mimic symptoms of a stroke.
+- An aura, a period just before a migraine begins that can include disturbances in vision, hearing or other senses.
+Aura symptoms can include a tingling feeling in the extremities, vision loss or hypersensitivity to sounds, motion or other sensory input.

 Although migraines are common, there is little science pointing to why so many people suffer.
 Research indicates that it’s a neurological disease that affects pain messaging in the brain.
 Some studies suggest that migraines temporarily affect blood flow to certain areas of the brain and optic nerve.
 Genetic and environmental factors may also play a role.

-Whatever the cause, it’s clear that migraine can be triggered by many different circumstances and events, including bright lights, stress, foods, and beverages, or hormonal changes.
-Other causes include weather changes, intense physical activity, or certain medications.
+Whatever the cause, it’s clear that migraines can be triggered by many different circumstances and events, including bright lights, stress, certain foods and beverages, or hormonal changes.
+Other causes include weather changes, intense physical activity or certain medications.